Skip to content

 Can I use a B450 motherboard with an RTX 3080?

-Technically yes, but B450 boards only offer PCIe 3.0, which reduces available bandwidth.
-In our testing, a B450 board scored 3-5% lower in GPU benchmarks compared to B550.
-The bigger concern is weaker VRM designs on most B450 boards, which can struggle with power delivery to both the CPU and a demanding GPU.
+Technically yes, but B450 boards only offer PCIe 3.0, which halves the available bandwidth versus PCIe 4.0.
+In our testing, a B450 board scored slightly lower in GPU benchmarks compared to B550.
+The bigger concern is weaker VRM designs on most B450 boards, which can struggle to feed both a Ryzen 5800X-class CPU and a 320W GPU simultaneously.

 How much RAM do I need for an RTX 3080 build?